 When you have PsA, the thought of spending time in the kitchen to make yourself a healthy meal may seem daunting.
 Use these tools to help you carry out kitchen tasks from prep to cleanup.

 If PsA affects the small joints in your hands and fingers, it can make using conventional scissors difficult.
 You might want to try loop scissors instead.
 These self-opening scissors allow you to cut things by putting gentle pressure on the long loop handle.
 They come in a range of sizes for different purposes.

 Reaching items in high or low cabinets can be painful during a PsA flare.
 Consider purchasing a reacher for your kitchen.
 This long, lightweight tool has a handle on one end and a grabbing device on the other.
 You can use it to grab out-of-reach items without straining your joints.

 An electric can opener takes away the manual effort of opening canned food by hand.
 Once you position the can in place and press the lever, a sharp blade cuts the rim to open the can.
 Similarly, an automatic jar opener can help remove lids on glass jars.

 Swollen finger joints can interfere with your ability to lift a fork or spoon to your mouth.
 Adaptive utensils, like good-angled grip cutlery, can make mealtime easier.
 This easily graspable flatware comes bent at an angle, making it more comfortable to use.
 Some options can be bent to an angle of your choosing.

-Around 5 percent of people diagnosed with PsA report that they’re unable to lift a full cup of water to their mouths, or can only do so with much difficulty, according to a 2016 study.
+Around 5% of people with PsA report that they’re unable to lift a full cup of water to their mouths or can only do so with much difficulty, according to a 2016 study.

-PsA joint pain can keep you up at night, but poor sleep can actually make joint pain worse.
+PsA joint pain can keep you up at night, but poor sleep can worsen joint pain.
 Use these assistive devices in the bedroom to help you get a good night’s sleep.

 Electric adjustable bed